Bilalsalim03/fintech-product-analytics/README.md

 # Fintech Product Analytics

-A small end-to-end product analytics pipeline, built to learn how the job is actually done: raw event logs in, SQL in the middle, decisions out.
+A small end-to-end product analytics pipeline.

 The data is **simulated**.  `src/generate_data.py` creates 20,000 users with a realistic funnel, a retention curve that decays, and an embedded A/B test.
 Every effect in the